bloomreach/spa-sdk/README.md

 Running `pnpm build` will not only build all packages but also link them together such that you can develop packages locally without having to publish 'prerelease' versions.

-Running `pnpm --filter @bloomreach/spa-sdk run dev` in the root of the monorepo will watch SDK package and build and link it when changes happen.
+Running `pnpm dev` in the root of the monorepo will watch each SDK package and build and link it when changes happen.
 Combining this with running the dev server for one of the example apps allows for live development with any SDK.

 #### Commands